Bidran/Chalk-Climbing-Centre/README.md

   * 404 section.

     * Contains an image with a button to lead to the home page.
-    * This section provides users with the opportunity to go back to the home page with a click of a button if their a page returns 404 error.
+    * This section provides users with the opportunity to go back to the home page with a click of a button if their page returns 404 error.

       <img src="./assets/docs/features/404.PNG">